kherron13/330_project3/SRS.md

 ### 1.3 Intended Audience and Reading Suggestions

 This document is written for two groups, a development team and the users.
 Development teams will be able to read this document and understand the implementation of the app.
 Ultimately, it is a guide, which will help them understand the apps main purpose and allow them to build upon it.
 This document is written to help users understand what Boost is and how it will run.
-It is a guide intended to help them comprehend how each function works and how it will benefit them.
-This document also serves as a resource which will help users naviagte through the app.
-The idea of having all these tools in one app was created when residents at Simpson Hall were asked what would help them
+It is a guide intended to help them comprehend how each function will work and how it will benefit them.
+This document also serves as a resource which will help users navigate through the app.

 ### 1.4 Product Scope